 In your opinion, what’s the toughest job in America today?
-I think these are close seconds.
+I think that these examples may all be competing for that title:

 Refuse and Recyclable Material Collector